ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

 ### Docker

-CircleCi uses docker.
+CircleCI uses docker.

 Docker is a set of platform as a service products that use OS-level virtualisation to deliver software in packages called containers. - Wikipedia

-In simple, docker works like a VM and gives us an environment that we can run our application.
+Docker works like a VM (Virtual Machine) and gives us an environment that we can run our application in.
 In Docker term, this environment is called a "Container".

 Docker doesn't know about what our application does and will not recognise the dependencies we need.
 For docker to create a container that has the dependencies, we will need a docker image.
 A Docker image is the prewritten instructions or blueprints to create a Container.
 Ideally, we want a Container that already can run Node, and has access to git.
-CircleCI have already written the images for us.
-All we need to do is tell CircleCi which Docker Image to use.
+CircleCI has already written the images for us.
+All we need to do is tell CircleCI which Docker Image to use.

 ```yaml
 build: